kilroy-code/signed-cloud-server/README.md

 # Signed Cloud Server

-Basic cloud storage in which contents are cryptographically signed, using distributed-storage as a co-dependency.
+Basic cloud-native storage in which contents are cryptographically signed, using distributed-storage as a co-dependency.

 [ki1r0y](https://github.com/kilroy-code/ki1r0y) [distributed-security](https://github.com/kilroy-code/distributed-security) securely stores public keys and encrypted private keys in the cloud.
 This package provides that cloud.